 Conservative pundit George Will is consistently arguing in favor the myth of markets being efficient and self-correcting.
 Greed is a good thing because those who are too greedy will “eventually” get their come-uppance in efficient, free markets – just like monopolists will finally fail if they don’t meet their customers needs.
 The only thing preventing markets from being “free and efficient” is government interference.
-Banish the idea that businesses might be working towards imperfect markets that serve to their advantage.
+Oh, and banish the idea that businesses might be working towards imperfect markets that serve to their advantage.

 So in the case of the recent capital meltdown, not only Lehman and Bear Stearns should have been allowed to fail but also AIG, Citigroup, MerrilLynch, Wachovia, WaMu, Wells Fargo, and any other “too greedy” as designated by George and/or friends.
 George seems to be blithely/blankly ignoring the small fact that after Lehman failed both the stock and capital markets had stopped working too.
 George is in effect saying risk an economic catastrophe maybe only four times worse than the Great Depression for the sake of preserving free and efficient markets which, by the way, are deeply flawed and accordingly had completely seized up.